Is ZEJULA Right for You?

 After 2 years of treatment with ZEJULA, it was estimated that†

-of women who were BRCA-positive‡ would not experience progression of their recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer compared with 16% who did not receive ZEJULA3
+of women with an inherited BRCA mutation would not experience progression of their recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer compared with 16% who did not receive ZEJULA3

-of women who were BRCA-negative§ would not experience progression of their recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer compared with 12% who did not receive ZEJULA3
+of women without an inherited BRCA mutation would not experience progression of their recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer compared with 12% who did not receive ZEJULA3

 Estimated long-term PFS of 24 months.